zowe/docs-site/docs/guides/libertyAPI.md

 ##  WebUI

-An example of a WebUI built using the functionality provided by this sample can be found [TODO](https://github.com/gizafoundation/atlas-jzos-sample/) using JavaScript, React/Redux, but this does not mean you are restricted to these.
+An example of a WebUI built using the functionality provided by this Blog and sample can be found in the [ReactJS blog](./ReactJSUI.md) created using JavaScript, React/Redux, but this does not mean you are restricted to these.

 ##  Documentation